Back to all posts

 Embedded Analytics

-Increasingly, BI capabilities are being embedded directly into business applications, bringing insights to users in their existing workflows. camelAI, for instance, offers an API that allows developers to "embed AI-powered analytics directly in your application."
+BI capabilities increasingly integrate into existing business applications. camelAI offers an API that allows developers to embed AI-powered analytics directly in your application.

 Augmented Analytics